McCoy Manufacturing was a small American toy train producer based in

 Between 1957-61 McCoy Manufacturing specialized in crafting Standard gauge and 2⅞" gauge reproductions

-had a strong need for repair and replacement parts for these treasured items.
-Operators favored the McCoy replacement
+gauge trains had a strong need for repair and replacement parts for these treasured items.
+Operators favored

-reproduced.
 McCoy also made reproductions of the Lionel early 1900's 2⅞" gauge trains.
-Unlike the originals, these came unpowered,
+Unlike the originals, these came

 In 1966 McCoy introduced its own Standard gauge line of trains.
 First issues were freight and passenger cars.

-up to 32 pages.
-In 1969 the first electric locomotive was made in the form of The Cascade Railroad's #1 4-4-0
+the catalog was up to 32 pages.
+In 1969 the first electric locomotive was made in the form of The Cascade Railroad's

-and hobbyists added the McCoy motors to them so they could run them on their layouts, the McCoy label was very prominent on the underside
+hobbyists added the McCoy motors to them so they could run them on their layouts, the McCoy label was very prominent

-70 freight car types and 5 passenger types.
-Locomotive types in steam outline included the 0-4-0 Little Chief,
+different loco types, 70 freight car types and 5 passenger types.
+Locomotive types in steam outline included the

 Various individuals had input into the design of the McCoy trains.
-Herb Morley created the caboose, tank car,
+Herb Morley, a former president of the

 hopper and passenger cars.
 Morley also designed and built the E2 Prototype 4-4-4-4 locomotive